-Alliant Quality serves as the Quality Innovation Network-Quality Improvement Organization (QIN-QIO) for Georgia and North Carolina.
+Alliant Quality is the quality improvement group of Alliant Health Solutions (AHS), the Medicare Quality Innovation Network - Quality Improvement Organization (QIN-QIO) for Alabama, Florida, Georgia, Kentucky, Louisiana, North Carolina, and Tennessee, under contract with the Centers for Medicare & Medicaid Services (CMS), an agency of the U.S. Department of Health and Human Services.
 The QIN-QIO is responsible for work to improve access and quality of healthcare for Medicare beneficiaries.

-Materials may be downloaded from the Alliant Quality website: http://www.alliantquality.org/
+Materials may be downloaded from the Alliant QIN-QIO website: https://quality.allianthealth.org/